chisui/dakka/thesis/main.md

 For this all entries inside of the `Creates` type family have to be recursively aggregated.
 Since the graph of Actor types inside of an Actor system may have cycles, flattening this graph requires cycle detection inside a type computation.

-### Generic Actors
+### Polymorphic Actors

-Currently the API is not designed with generic Actor types in mind.
+Currently the API is not designed with polymorphic Actor types in mind.
-I also did not experiment with generic Actor types.
+The `RootActor` is an exaple of a polymorphic Actor.
-Generic Actor types should work just fine with the current API.
+It is parametrized by the Actors it should create on startup.
-Although it is possible that the `Creates` associated type families may cause issues.
+In this case the `Creates` type is trivially defined as `Creates (RootActor l) = l`.

-Another question is if it is even useful to have generic Actor types.
+It would be interesting to explore more complex polymorphic Actor types.

 ### Support more Akka features